astronomer/airflow-quickstart/etl/README.md

 ## Exercise 1

-- Make an Airflow param customizable using an evironment variable.
+- Make an Airflow param customizable using an environment variable.
 See the `example_etl_galaxies` DAG for details.

 ## Exercise 2

-- Replace the bit-shift operator approach to setting dependencies to a chain function.
+- Replace the bit-shift operator approach to setting dependencies with a chain function.
 See the DAG for details.

 # Deploying to Production